Abdalrahman-H/Movie-Recommender-System-ML_Project-/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments
+## Acknowledgments ❤️
 - The movie dataset used in this project was obtained from [].
-- Special thanks to [Mostafa Safwat] for their valuable contributions to this project.
+- Special thanks to [@Mostafa Safwat] ❤️(https://github.com/Mostafa-Safwat) for their contributions to this project!